othermedia/js-handbook/development.md

     he create my-library

 Obviously `my-library` should be the name of the library you're writing.
-This will produce a summary like this one.
+This will produce a summary like this:

     Generating JavaScript project in /Users/beastaugh/projects/my-library...
     create my-library/test/index.html